OmniscientDebugger/LewisOmniscientDebugger/README.md

 #System Requirements

 ODB 1.4 works on code complied for JDK 1.3 and 1.4.
 ODB 1.5 works on code compiled for JDK 1.5.
 I have tested it on 1.6 and it works.
-Java 7 and up use infered types and invokedetatch, which cause problems at the moment.
-See Issue: https://github.com/OmniscientDebugger/LewisOmniscientDebugger/issues/1
+Code compiled for Java 7 and up use invokedetatch, which seems to cause problems at the moment.
+See Issue: https://github.com/OmniscientDebugger/LewisOmniscientDebugger/issues/1 The Jar's compiled for 1.6 and older do work on the 1.8 JVM.

 #Usage